01010100b/AoE2Lib/README.md

 ### Bot programming

-See the classes in the `Bots` namespace.
 A bot is created by deriving from the abstract `Bot` class and calling `AoEInstance.StartBot`.
-When the game is finished you then have to call `Bot.Stop` yourself as there is, as of now, no way of determining when a game has ended.
 See the `ExampleBot` project.

 ### Game running

 Construct an instance of the `Game` class and call `AoEInstance.StartGame`.
 This function is not available for DE.
-A .NET5 WinForms `GameRunner` application is included as well.
+A `GameRunner` application is included.

 ### Dll injection